sunnychourasiya/Telecom-Churn-Analysis/README.md

 - *Which customer segments are most at risk*
 - *What behaviors and service attributes drive churn*
 - *Where customer experience or product gaps exist*
-- *Which strategic levers can effectively reduce attrition*
+- *Which retention levers can effectively reduce attrition*

 The analysis translates raw customer data into clear, actionable recommendations aligned with marketing, customer experience (CX), product, and strategy functions.